Help us improve your experience.

 • show | compare rollback rollback-number

-In a Junos XML protocol session with a device running Junos OS, to request that the server display the differences between the active or candidate configuration and a previously committed configuration (the comparison configuration), a client application uses the <get-configuration> operation with the compare attribute.
+Similarly, in a Junos XML protocol session, a client application can compare the active or candidate configuration to a previously committed configuration (the comparison configuration).
+To display the differences, the client application uses the <get-configuration> operation with the compare attribute.
 The compare attribute accepts the following values, which indicate the method used to reference the comparison configuration:

 • configuration-revision—Reference the comparison configuration by its configuration revision identifier string, which you define in the configuration-revision="revision-id" attribute.